 Front door adjacency to the wilderness via boat, snowmobile, cross country skiing and hiking as well as near by golf courses and down hill skiing is overwhelming to a more physical active society.
 Full year residency is not always possible at the Humber Valley Resort located down stream on the opposite side of Deer Lake.
-Taylor Estates will cater more to those individuals who will be permanent year round residents.
+Taylor Estates caters more to those individuals who will be permanent year-round residents.

-Economic spin off in the form of goods and services required by the full time residence of Taylor Estates, as well as the goods and services required for construction will provide economic return for the developer, sub-contractors and supplies is the catalyst for this development.
-However, the developer is ever cognizant of the fact that aggressive conservatism policies must be maintained to ensure minimal impact to the ecosystem of that area and thus ensuring the prestige's appeal of the area.
+Economic spin off in the form of goods and services required by the full time residence of Taylor Estates, as well as the goods and services required for construction will provide economic returns for the developer, sub-contractors and suppliers is the catalyst for this development.
+However, the developer is ever cognizant of the fact that aggressive conservatism policies must be maintained to ensure minimal impact to the ecosystem and thus ensuring the prestigious appeal of the area.